nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    - For Windows Users:

 4. Launch ProjectPRO.
+   - For Mac users:
+     1. Open a command terminal
+     2. type `cd Desktop` , followed by `cd ProjectPro`
-   - For Mac users: Open a command terminal, `cd` into the folder you put the JAR file in, and use the `java -jar ProjectPRO.jar` command to run the application.
+     3. type `java -jar ProjectPRO.jar` to run the application.
    - For Windows users: Double-click the ProjectPRO.jar file to launch the application.

 5. Start using ProjectPRO!